cornel36/AutoMinerMod/README.md

 **AutoMinerMod** is a Fabric mod for Minecraft that automatically mines a selected 3D area, layer by layer from top to bottom.
 Once the area is defined, the mod handles navigation, block targeting, breaking, and tool switching autonomously.

+**This is an early release!** I'm actively working on fixing common issues and improving the mod.
+Feedback, suggestions, or bug reports are very welcome!
 ## Features

 - Automatically mines all blocks in a selected cuboid area